salernolabs/rescuegroups/doc/request/CallsCategories/readme.md

 #### ::setCategoryCallsCount

-Sets categoryCallsCount field with a value of type int.
+Sets categoryCallsCount field with a value of type string.

-    $query->setCategoryCallsCount(int);
+    $query->setCategoryCallsCount(string);